localdevices/LiveORC/README.md

   cell itself.
 In case it deviates a lot (default is 0.7 or more, i.e. 70%), then the value is masked out.
 The tolerance can be set with `tolerance: 0.5` to make it stricter and set it to 50%.
 * `window_nan`: masks on neighbourhoods by checking how much of the neighbouring cells are missing values.
-By default this is set to 0.7, i.e. a minimum of 70% of the surrounding cells should have values.
+By default, this is set to 0.7, i.e. a minimum of 70% of the surrounding cells should have values.
 Typically this mask is applied as one of the last masks so that the other masks give a good impression of the availability of information for this final mask.